Transitioning Out of the U.S. Border Patrol

 Finding Contracting Job Opportunities

-One of the most effective ways to find job opportunities with federal contractors is to visit the career pages of each contracting company's website.
+One of the most effective ways to find job opportunities with federal contractors is to visit the career pages of government contracting companies.
 Many federal contractors post their job openings directly on their own websites.
-By visiting these pages, you can search for positions that match your skills and experience.
-Here are steps to help you in your job search:
+By researching and visiting these pages, you can search for positions that match your skills and experience.

 Visit Company Career Pages